Rwanda is a country of dramatic landscapes Credit: This content is subject to copyright./ullstein bild

 (2) It has very big and very famous animals…

 In popular perception, the key reason to visit Rwanda is its mountain gorilla population.
 And rightly so.
 These glorious creatures haunt Volcanoes National Park, in the far north-west of the country (where it rubs up against Virunga National Park in the DRC and Mgahinga Gorilla National Park in Uganda to create one colossal cross-border expanse of wildlife and wonder).
 Access is, of course, carefully controlled – but, as of 2015, 10 gorilla groups can be glimpsed by tourists, with 80 passes available per day.
-These are not cheap – £990 per person, bookable through the Tourism and Conservation Reservation Office of the Rwanda Development Board (00252 57 65 14; email@example.com) – but the experience is inimitable.
-More details here.
+These are not cheap – £990 per person, bookable through the Tourism and Conservation Reservation Office of the Rwanda Development Board (00252 57 65 14; firstname.lastname@example.org) – but the experience is inimitable.
+More details on Gorilla Trekking click here.

 (3) …but there is more to the mountains than primates